Here's what we know about the 100 people who've died in the US from coronavirus - Local News 8

 Here’s what we know about the 100 people who’ve died in the US from coronavirus

-Dozens of people older than 60 have died in the United States after contracting the novel coronavirus and the death toll continues rising.
+Dozens of people from their 50s to their 90s have died in the United States after contracting the novel coronavirus and the death toll continues rising.

 It’s unclear whether any deaths include foreign-born individuals, and authorities have not disclosed all of their ages.

-Here’s what we know about those who have died because of the coronavirus, according to a CNN tally of data from state heath officials.
+Here’s what we have learned about those who have died because of the coronavirus, according to a CNN tally of data from state heath officials.

 – A patient in Placer County who had underlying health conditions was the first coronavirus-related death in the state.